Gaston Ruter: Life

-An amateur entomologist, he was always interested in the Coleoptera fauna of France, of which he had a large collection, especially microcoleoptera, for which he accurately prepared the tiny genitalia.
+As an entomologist, he was always interested in the Coleoptera fauna of France, of which he had a large collection, especially microcoleoptera, for which he accurately prepared the tiny genitalia.

 He first studied the Curculionidae of the genus Bagous.
 Then, with the help of Bourgoin, his research became focused on the study of exotic Cetonids.

 His collection is housed at the National Museum of Natural History in Paris.

 Works

 The list of his publications was given later by Menier.